RaviKMalhotra/CCSP/Domain 1 - Cloud Security/Domain 1 Important Questions 2.md

 D	is	incorrect	because	FIPS	140-2	is	a	United	States	federal government	publication	that	is	focused	on	the	certification	and validation	of	cryptographic	modules,	and	does	not	pertain	to	financial statements	or	reports	in	any	way.

-### Question # 13 - Which	of	the	following	roles	works	to	obtain	new	customers	and	securecontracts?
+### [important] Question # 13 - Which	of	the	following	roles	works	to	obtain	new	customers	and	secure contracts?
 A.	Cloud	service	manager
 B.	Cloud	service	broker
 C.	Cloud	service	deployment	manager
 D.	Cloud	service	business	manager
 Answer: B.

-The	cloud	service	broker	obtains	new	customers,	analyzes	the marketplace,	and	secures	contracts	and	agreements	for	cloud	services.
+**The	cloud	service	broker	obtains	new	customers,	analyzes	the marketplace,	and	secures	contracts	and	agreements	for	cloud	services**.

 A	is	incorrect	because	the	cloud	service	manager	delivers,	provisions, and	manages	cloud	services.